prathamesh177/Number-Plate/README.md

 ## Contact

-For any queries or feedback, please email us at walvekarprathamesh734@gmail.com.
+For any queries or feedback, please email me at walvekarprathamesh734@gmail.com.

 ```